-Athula Senaratne is currently a Research Fellow and Head of Environmental Economic Policy research at the IPS.
-Prior to joining the IPS in 2006, he has gathered considerable experience on the management of environmental resources and economic policy in Sri Lanka serving in the government sector.
-He holds a PhD from the Deakin University, Australia.
+Athula Senaratne is a Research Fellow and Head of Environmental Economic Policy research at IPS.
+Prior to joining IPS in 2006, he has gained considerable experience in the management of environmental resources and economic policy in Sri Lanka serving in the government sector.
+He holds a PhD from Deakin University, Australia.
 (Talk to Athula - firstname.lastname@example.org)

 Anushka Wijesinha was formerly a Research Economist at the IPS, Acting Head of the Industry, Competitiveness and Regulatory Policy Unit, and Editor of 'Talking Economics'.
 He is an Asia Development Fellow (2013) and a World Economic Forum Global Shaper - Colombo Hub.
 His research and policy advisory aims to influence policies that drive innovation and also policies for inclusive private sector development and SME growth.

-Anarakalee is a Research Assistant attached to the Poverty and Social Welfare unit.
+Anarakalee was a Research Assistant attached to the Poverty and Social Welfare unit.
 Her research interests include Poverty and Development Policy, with a focus on Public-Private Partnerships (PPP), Information and Communications Technology (ICT) and Gender Policy.
 She holds a BA (cum laude) in International Affairs and Economics with a certificate in Development Studies from Mount Holyoke College, USA.
-Talk with Anarkalee - firstname.lastname@example.org.

 Prof. Ajith De Alwis is a Lecturer at the Department of Chemical and Process Engineering, University of Moratuwa and was formerly the head of SLINTEC.
 He holds a B.Sc.
 Eng. from the University of Moratuwa and PhD from University of Cambridge.
 He is a columnist for the DailyFT (http://www.ft.lk/tag/ajith-de-alwis/)